arcus/education_modules/git_history_of_project/git_history_of_project.md

 <div class = "learnmore">
 Git is a big pile of mixed metaphors, and in the case of `HEAD`, it is referencing the idea of a [recording head](https://en.wikipedia.org/wiki/Recording_head) which writes audio or video input to a tape.

 `HEAD` is a "pointer," it doesn't contain any information of its own. `HEAD` points to the commit you are currently working from, and it is possible to change which commit `HEAD` is pointing to.
-Moving `HEAD` can be useful when you are trying to [go back to an earlier version](link/to/timetravel/module) of your work.
+Moving `HEAD` so that it points somewhere else can be useful when you are trying to [go back to an earlier version](link/to/timetravel/module) of your work, but is outside the scope of this module.
 </div>

 ### Using the commit number